Control

 hurry

-is similar to fast
+is similiar to fast

-increases the speed control by the same factor.
-So, if you’re triggering
+in that it speeds up a pattern, but it also increases the speed control by the same factor.
+So, if you’re triggering samples, the sound gets higher in pitch.
+For example:

 smash